-- Use styles of communication which generate hostility such as apathy, brush off, coldness, condescension, and robot like communication, going strictly by the rules or giving the runaround. - Reject all of a client's demands from the start. - Pose in challenging stances such as standing directly opposite someone, hands on hips or crossing your arms.
-Avoid any physical contact, finger -pointing or long periods of fixed eye contact. - Make sudden movements which can be seen as threatening.
-Notice the tone, volume and rate of your speech. - Challenge, threaten, or dare the individual.
-Never belittle the person or make him/her feel foolish. - Criticize or act impatiently toward the agitated individual. - Attempt to bargain with a threatening individual. - Try to make the situation seem less serious than it is. - Make false statements or promises you cannot keep. - Try to impart a lot of technical or complicated information when emotions are high. - Take sides or agree with distortions. - Invade the individual's personal space.
+- Use styles of communication that generate hostility such as apathy, brush-off, coldness, condescension, robot-like communication, going strictly by the rules, or giving the runaround. - Reject all of a person's demands from the start. - Pose in challenging stances such as standing directly opposite someone, hands on hips or crossing your arms.
+Avoid any physical contact, finger-pointing, or long periods of fixed eye contact. - Make sudden movements that can be seen as threatening.
+Notice the tone, volume, and rate of your speech. - Challenge, threaten, or dare the individual.
+Never belittle the person or make them feel foolish. - Criticize or act impatiently toward the agitated individual. - Attempt to bargain with a threatening individual. - Try to make the situation seem less serious than it is. - Make false statements or promises you cannot keep. - Try to impart a lot of technical or complicated information when emotions are high. - Take sides or agree with distortions. - Invade the individual's personal space.
 Make sure there is a space of 3 to 6 feet.

-Note: much of the material in this document has been taken from two main sources: The International Association of Chiefs of Police Model Policy on Workplace Violence and The U.S. Force of Justice, Federal Bureau of Investigation publication entitled Workplace Violence, Issues in Response.
+Note: Much of the material in this document has been taken from two main sources: The International Association of Chiefs of Police's Model Policy on Workplace Violence and the Federal Bureau of Investigation publication Workplace Violence, Issues in Response.